Shygirl

-Blane Muise (born May 4, 1993), better known by her stage name Shygirl, is an English rapper, DJ, singer, songwriter and co-head/founder of record label and collective Nuxxe.
-Shygirl's music incorporates elements of dance music, industrial hip-hop, experimental pop, grime and deconstructed club.
+Blane Muise (born 4 May 1993), better known by her stage name Shygirl, is a British singer, DJ, rapper, songwriter and co-head/founder of record label and collective Nuxxe.
+Shygirl's music incorporates elements of dance music, hip-hop, experimental pop, grime and deconstructed club.
 She has also been associated with the hyperpop music scene.
 Shygirl rose to prominence after working with close collaborator and friend Sega Bodega, as well as other well-known experimental producers Arca and Sophie, and gaining attention from the likes of Rihanna, who has used various Nuxxe tracks for her Fenty Beauty commercials and fashion shows.
-Shygirl has released various singles since 2016, and two EPs titled Cruel Practice and Alias.
-Her debut studio album Nymph was released on 30 September 2022.
+Shygirl has released various singles since 2016, and three EPs titled Cruel Practice, Alias and Club Shy.
+Her debut studio album Nymph was released on 30 September 2022 to widespread acclaim from music critics.